Noktomezo/NectarForStarship/README.md

 4. Reload shell (don't needed actually) to see the result.

+> [!TIP]
+> (For PowerShell users) Sometimes you may not needed all the previous prompt information, so you can replace the previous-printed prompt with just `$` symbol.
+For setup see [Starship docs](https://starship.rs/advanced-config/#transientprompt-in-powershell).

 ## Palettes

 Four schemes with consistent keys (e.g., `goldenspark` for branches, `lime_zest` for success).
 Define at the top of your config.